JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

     </manifest>
     ```

-Now you are ready to implement the UI that will use information provided by the platform-specific database driver.
+Now, you are ready to implement the UI that will use the information provided by the platform-specific database driver.

 ### Prepare the view model with the list of launches

 You will implement the Android UI using Jetpack Compose and Material 3.
-First, you'll create the view model that makes
+First, you'll create the view model that
-use of the SDK to get the list of launches.
-Then you'll set up the Material theme, and finally, write the composable
+uses the SDK to get the list of launches.
+Then, you'll set up the Material theme, and finally, you'll write the composable
 function that brings it all together.

 1. In the `composeApp/src/androidMain` source set, in the `com.jetbrains.spacetutorial` package, create